 A major in chemistry consists of:

 Introduction Courses (2 courses)

 CHEM 111 or 211

-CHEM 112
+CHEM 111 or 211 CHEM 112

 Foundation Courses (5 courses)

 CHEM 221

 CHEM 222

-CHEM 332
+CHEM 222 CHEM 332

 CHEM 341

 CHEM 342

 Advanced Chemistry Courses (1 course)

 CHEM 400 Level

-Inorganic Chemistry Course (Requirement can be met in Introductory or Advanced Chemistry courses)

-CHEM 211 CHEM 412
+Inorganic Chemistry Course (Requirement can be met in Introductory or Advanced Chemistry courses) CHEM 211 CHEM 412

-Elective Course (1 Course)

-CHEM 200 level or higher
+Elective Course (1 Course) CHEM 200 level or higher

 Research Requirement - A chemistry activity beyond the required coursework which includes: directed research on or off-campus, an internship in an industrial setting or methods-development laboratory, or employment in an industrial laboratory.

 CHEM 480 (zero-credit hour course but requirement to complete the chemistry degree)

+Supporting Requirements for the Major

-- PHY 106 or 112
+PHY 106 or 112

+MATH 151

-- MATH 152
+MATH 120 or MATH 152

-- BIOL 116 or MATH 251/252 or PHY 211 or CS 110/111
+BIOL 116, CS 110, CS 111, MATH 251/252 or PHY 211

-The recommended courses
+The recommended course

-- Students majoring in chemistry must take all their major courses for a letter grade. - Prerequisites for chemistry courses must be passed with grades of at least a grade of C- or better.
+- Students majoring in chemistry must take all their major courses for a letter grade. - Prerequisites for chemistry courses must be passed with grades of C- or better.